Why your willpower keeps failing you

 What is the difference between systems thinking and goal setting for perfectionists?

+Systems thinking is more effective than goal setting for perfectionists because systems remove the moment-by-moment decision-making that perfectionism exploits.
 Goal setting focuses on the outcome–what you want to achieve.
 Systems thinking focuses on the repeatable processes that make achievement automatic.
-For perfectionists, systems are more powerful because they remove the need for constant decision-making and willpower.
-Goals can become perfectionist traps if you tie your self-worth to achieving them perfectly.
-Systems sidestep this by defining clear processes instead.
+Goals can become perfectionist traps when you tie self-worth to achieving them perfectly; systems sidestep this by defining clear processes and pre-set standards instead, leaving no room for the perfectionist voice to argue that the outcome isn’t ready.

 How do I know what my minimum viable standard should be?